Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Methods

 \subsubsection{Overview of StyleGAN2 model}

-\paragraph{Mapping Network} A key difference between style-based generation model (e.g., StyleGAN2) and previous GANs is the introduction of the mapping network $f$.
-Specifically, given a latent code $z \in \mathcal{Z}$, $f: \mathcal{Z}\rightarrow \mathcal{W}$ first produces a vector $v \in \mathcal{V}$.
-The learned affine transform is then applied on $v$ to obtain the per-layer style vectors $s$ for the generator.
+\paragraph{Mapping Network} A key difference between style-based {generative} models (e.g., StyleGAN2) and previous GANs is the introduction of the mapping network $f$.
+Specifically, given a latent code $z \in \mathcal{Z}$, $f: \mathcal{Z}\rightarrow \mathcal{W}$ first produces a vector $w \in \mathcal{W}$.
+The learned affine transform A is then applied to $w$ to obtain the generator's per-layer style vectors $s$.

-\paragraph{Generator} In the generator, original StyleGAN~\cite{ref:stylegan} directly utilizes the style vectors for adaptive instance normalization (AdaIN) on the feature maps, which will cause the characteristic artifacts such as droplet.
-To mitigate these unrealistic artifacts, StyleGAN2 incorporates the style vectors into the weight modulation (Mod) operation, then apply the demodulation (Demod) to serve as the instance normalization.
+\paragraph{Generator} In the generator, original StyleGAN~\citep{ref:stylegan} directly utilizes the style vectors for adaptive instance normalization (AdaIN) on the feature maps, which will cause characteristic artifacts such as droplets.
+To mitigate these unrealistic artifacts, StyleGAN2 incorporates the style vectors into the weight modulation (Mod) operation, then applies the demodulation (Demod) to serve as the instance normalization.

 where $w, w^{'}, w^{''}$ are the original, modulated and demodulated convolution weights, $s_i$ is the style vector corresponding to the $i$-th feature map, $j,k$ iterate the output feature maps and the spatial resolution, $\epsilon$ is a small constant to avoid numerical issues.
 In the above modulation and demodulation operations, the style vectors are directly entangled with convolution weights, which removes the characteristic artifacts while retaining the style controllability.
 However, this also impedes the straightforward modification to the convolution layers, e.g., depthwise separable convolution (details in Sec.~\ref{sec:architecture}).